-At last, the clock is 3 pm and we could get our room.
+At last, the clock is 3 pm and we could check into our hotel, Roma Brukshotell, and get our room.
 We install our stuff and go for an one hour sleep.

 We stay at Roma Brukshotell, once it belongs to the sugar factory across the street.
 Now there are solar panels there.
 And more, there is a Whiskey distillery in the old factory !

 We walk around in the village Roma and found this old Shell gas station.
 Behind is a Second hand store but it's closed now at the evening.